 Implants can be permanently removed at this time as well, if desired.
 If your implants are large and your skin has stretched out, a breast lift may also be required.
 In this case, additional incisions around the areola (pigmented skin surrounding the nipple) and a vertical scar extending down from the areola to the crease under the breast will be necessary.

-The options for new implants include saline implants, which are filled with sterile salt water; the Ideal® Implant, which is a saline implant with a series of nested shells for a natural feel; silicone gel-filled implants; and cohesive silicone gel implants, also known as “gummy bear” or “form stable” implants, which have an anatomic or tear-drop shape.
+Your options for new implants include saline implants, which are filled with sterile salt water; and cohesive silicone gel implants, also known as “gummy bear” or “form stable” implants, which have an anatomic or tear-drop shape.
 The specific implant size and shape will be determined based upon both your wishes and your specific anatomy.
 In almost all cases, the implants are placed beneath the pectoralis muscle to provide better coverage, improve mammographic visualization, and decrease the risk of capsular contracture.

 Following your breast implant revision surgery, you will awaken in the recovery area.
 Once you are fully alert, you will be transported to another area where you will be given something to eat prior to discharge.
 A responsible adult will need to be available to escort you home.
-The morning after surgery, you may shower while leaving the tapes on your skin intact.
+The day of or morning after surgery, you may shower while leaving the tapes on your skin intact.
 Patients are seen in the office 3-5 days following surgery.
 Most sutures placed will dissolve on their own.
-Special bandages and drains are generally not used.
+Drains are sometimes used if the capsule has been removed.
 Walking is permitted the day after breast implant revision surgery, but strenuous activity and heavy lifting should be limited for two weeks.
 Most patients do not complain of severe pain following this surgery, but note that their breasts feel sore for several days.
 Pain medication is prescribed for any discomfort.
 Swelling will be present for the initial 3-4 weeks after surgery.
-The scars will continue to fade and soften for up to one year following surgery, although they will never complete disappear.
-Dr. Naidu will provide you with silicone dressings to use on the incisions to assist with scar reduction.
+Dr. Naidu will provide you with silicone scar cream to use on the incisions to assist with scar reduction.